 - Any other unusual symptoms of weakness or pain from the shoulder, forearm, wrist, and hand

 A proper diagnosis from your physician is the only way to know for sure that you are suffering from Tennis Elbow.
 A visit to your doctor can rule out any other conditions that may be causing your symptoms such as, injury to the shoulder, arthritis, or bursitis.

 Speaking to your physician will help you understand the best course of action to treat your symptoms.
-Depending on the how much pain your in and how long of your symptoms, your physician will most likely recommend a program of conservative treatments which incorporate cooling and heating therapies; Freezie Wrap® and Blood Flow Stimulation Therapy™ (BFST®) into your conservative treatment program.
-By using Elbow Freezie Wrap® and Elbow Inferno Wrap® you can greatly reduce your chances of developing damage in the long term and return to living, pain free, as soon as possible!
+Depending on the how much pain you are in and how long you have had symptoms, your physician will most likely recommend a program of conservative treatments which incorporate cooling and heating therapies.
+Through the use of an Elbow T•Shellz Wrap, you can greatly reduce your chances of developing long term damage and return to living, pain free, as soon as possible!